-Despite the fact that there are many studies in the literature that deal with entropy generation in water based nanofluid inside square cavities, there is lack in studies that tackle the entropy generation of natural convection low-pressure cavities filled with air based nanofluid.
-This paper aims to give more insight into the entropy generation in square cavities equipped with two solid fins at the hot wall filled with low-pressure air/Al2O3 nanofluid.
+Despite many studies in the field of entropy generation deal with water-based nanofluid inside square cavities, there is lack in studies that tackle the entropy generation of natural convection low-pressure cavities filled with air based nanofluid.
+Therefore, the purpose of the present numerical investigation is to give more insight into the entropy generation in square cavities equipped with two solid fins at the hot wall filled with low-pressure air/Al2O3 nanofluid.
+Analyzed parameters include Rayleigh number (103Ra106) to cover both conduction dominant and convection dominant modes of heat transfer, Knudsen number (0 Kn0.1) to cover both slip and continuum flow regimes, and nanosolid particles volume fraction (0 ϕ0.2).

+2. Mathematical Modeling

-2. Mathematical Formulation
+2.1 Mathematical Formulation

 In this study, two dimensional steady state laminar natural convection of air-Al2O3 nanofluid flow is investigated.
 Due to a small temperature difference between the hot and cold walls, all of the thermophysical properties of the nanofluid are assumed constant except for the density variation that is modeled using the Boussinesq approximation.
-Figure 1 represents the geometry considered for this study, which is a square cavity of length L in which two fins are equipped at the hot wall.
+Figure 1 represents the geometry characterized as a square cavity of length L with two fins at the hot wall in the study.
 In this study, both slip and continuum flow regimes are analyzed.